realsetvin/vkax/doc/testnet-participation.md

 <br/>

 ### Getting Ubuntu
+To participate in the VKAX Test Net you will need to get a [Ubuntu](https://ubuntu.com/) system operational - either locally or with a cloud service.
+Ubuntu is an open source operating system which is easy to use, but still powerful and stable.
-Ubuntu is very powerful and lightweight, meaning you can run an entire operating system with only 1 cpu core and less than 1 gig of ram.
+Meaning you can run an entire operating system with only 1 cpu core and less than 1 gig of ram.

 Some local examples include, a rasberry pi, old hardware like a laptop or an unused pc - or even from within your main PC using [virtualbox](https://duckduckgo.com/?q=how+to+install+ubuntu+on+virtual+box) or [vmware workstation](https://duckduckgo.com/?q=how+to+install+ubuntu+on+vmware+workstation).